RevealBi/Documentation/en/javascript/saving-dashboards.md

 };
 ```

-Now, let's implement the **Saev As** functionality.
-The first step in implementing **Save as** is to make sure we are dealing with a unique file name.
+Now, let's implement the **Save As** functionality.
+The first step in implementing **Save As** is to make sure we are dealing with a unique file name.
 Let's add a REST end-point to our ASP.NET Core Web API server that will let the client application know if a dashboard name already exists.
 Open and modify the `Program.cs` file with the following code.

 ```cs
 app.Map("/isduplicatename/{name}", (string name) =>